ubergeekady/TechNotebooks/CNotebook/CNotebook.md

 **Char**

 A char can hold any of 256 single characters.
-All characters are surrounded by apostrophes ' If you save a number as a char it can't be used for calculating
+All characters are surrounded by apostrophes ' If you save a number as a char it can't be used for calculating.

 ```c
 char firstLetter = 'D';